SunnyShikhar/music-datamining/README.md

 | Standard Deviation of Results |  4.42  |

-The residual plot of mental health scores against danceability showed a normal distribution concentrated around zero, validating that linear regression is an appropriate model although not an applicable one.
+The residual plot of mental health scores against danceability showed a normal distribution concentrated around zero.
+This validates that a linear regression model is an appropriate model although not an applicable one due to such a wide spread of data points.
+The R-squared value obtained for the linear regression model was 14% which is fairly low.
+This further shows that the model does not account for much variability in the data.

+### Multi Linear Regression